Altai-man/ASN-BER/README.md

 ```
 class AuthChoice is ASNChoice {
+    # This example depicts a CHOICE with context-specific tags being provided
+    # For cases where tag has an APPLICATION class, see example below
-    # We are returning a Hash which holds a simple description of CHOICE structure
+    # We are returning a Hash which holds a description of the CHOICE structure,
-    # for cases where tag has an APPLICATION class, see example below
+    # (name => (tag => type))
     method ASN-choice {
         { simple => (0 => ASN::Types::OctetString),
           sasl   => (3 => Cro::LDAP::Authentication::SaslCredentials) }